Arun Date

 Arun Date (4 May 1934 – 6 May 2018) was a well known Marathi singer of Bhavageete.

 Career

 Originally a textile engineer from VJTI, Mumbai, Arun left his high-profile job after 28 years of service for pursuing a career in singing.
-His song "Shukratara" was adjudged as song of the month by Mumbai Radio Station in 1962.
+His song "Shukratara MandVara" was adjudged as song of the month by Mumbai Radio Station in 1962.
+It was composed by Shriniwas Khale.
+Despite he was a non-marathi, Khale taught him the song and was a superhit.
+After that he sang many marathi songs and all of them get popular.
 Arun was first recipient of Gajananrao Vatave Puraskar.

 Personal life

 Arun Date's brother, Ravi Date, is a well-known tabla player.